Home / News / Crypto / News / Next CFTC Chair: Trump to Name Brian Quintenz to Replace Rostin Behnam

 As sponsor of the CFTC’s Global Markets Advisory Committee, Pham has led efforts on U.S. digital asset taxonomy and other key financial market reforms.

-Her career also includes roles at Citigroup, where she worked on strategic initiatives in digital assets and market structure.
+Her career includes roles at Citigroup, where she worked on strategic initiatives in digital assets and market structure.

 Pham has strongly advocated smart regulation that promotes innovation while ensuring market stability.